moveit/moveit_tutorials/doc/arm_jogging/arm_jogging_tutorial.rst

 Real-Time Arm Jogging
 =====================

-This tutorial shows how to send real-time jogging commands to a ROS robot.
-Some nice features of the jogger are singularity handling and collision checking.
+This tutorial shows how to send real-time jogging commands to a ROS-enabled robot.
+Some nice features of the jogger are singularity handling and collision checking that prevents operator from breaking the robot.

 .. raw:: html